joren485/blog/_drafts/aur-packages-expired-domains.md

   data/root-domains.txt
 ```

-After this, we are left with only 44 (root) domains that do not have a `A` record associated with them.
+After this, we are left with only 44 domains that do not have a `A` record associated with them.
 We can either manually check the WHOIS records for these domains or use some domain availability API (e.g. [Domainr](https://domainr.com/)) to check if a domain has expired.

 After filtering out some false positives, we are left with the 14 expired domains that are used in 20 packages: